The case for small business

 So whether it’s to raise brand awareness, drive sales or build a community, Facebook has proven itself as a platform for success for numerous small businesses.

-Example: Jim’s Accountancy
+Case study: Jim’s Accountancy

 Entice new customers with a free financial health check.